MicrosoftDocs/azure-docs-powershell.pt-BR/azps-0.10.0/Az.Resources/Remove-AzADUser.md

 ```

 ### -ObjectId
-A ID de objeto do usuário a ser excluído.
+A ID do objeto do usuário a ser excluído.

 ```yaml
 Type: System.Guid